 The nursing program is grounded in Christian motivation and ethics with an emphasis on ministry and service.
-Professional development is facilitated in four domains -spiritual, intellectual, ethical, and social.
+Professional development is facilitated in four domains - spiritual, intellectual, ethical, and social.
 The program emphasizes service to others in the form of health ministry and servant leadership.
 Students acquire a foundation for theory-based professional nursing practice which will promote health and healing within their communities.

 The following courses are required before acceptance into the nursing program.
-A student must also have a minimum CGPA of 2.75.
+A student must also have a minimum CGPA of 2.75 at the time of entrace into the major.
+All pre-nursing requirements must have been earned in the ten years preceding progression into the major.